AQA A-Level Physics · 7407 AS / 7408 A2

 Not on guesswork.

 A-Level is not GCSE with harder numbers.
 The spec demands calculus, synoptic reasoning, and extended-answer depth that generic AI routinely mishandles.
-Every resource is built on the full AQA 7407/7408 specification — all core topics, required practicals, and optional modules (Astrophysics, Medical, Engineering, Turning Points, Electronics).
+Every resource is built on the full AQA 7407/7408 core specification for Years 12 and 13 — all core topics and required practicals.
 The generator knows whether a topic is AS-only, A2-only, or synoptic across both, and treats it accordingly.

 Why it matters: Generic AI tools write plausible-looking resources that miss spec points, use the wrong command words, or pitch the wrong tier.
 AQA A-Level Physics resources from Print My Lesson are built on a structured database of spec points, so every question, slide, and mark scheme is anchored to what students will actually be assessed on.